sea-erkin/that-shouldnt-be-there/README.md

 5. Screenshot identified open ports for provided IP addresses and subdomains.
 Output: Images
 6. Tracking to identify changes over time.
 Output: Data stored in sqlite database
 7. Alerting on identified new hosts or open ports.
 Output: Email
+8. Output of all tools will be stored in the /state/ folder

 # Installation
 ```